So you’ve decided to go looking for a second-hand car. For some, this is an exciting time, while it can be daunting for others.

-- Find out how many owners the car has had in the past.
-If its only had one owner who has kept the car garaged and regularly serviced, that’s preferable to having had many owners who haven’t.
-It is also very important to ensure you are buying a car without any money owing on it or security interests attached to it, by searching the Personal Property Securities Register (PPSR) before the sale.
+Find out how many owners the car has had in the past.
+If it’s only had one previous owner who has kept the car garaged and regularly serviced, that’s preferable to many owners who haven’t done this.
+It is also very important to ensure you are buying a vehicle without any money owing on it or security interests attached to it.
+You should check this by searching the Personal Property Securities Register (PPSR) before the sale.

-- This is important if buying privately in particular, but you need to ensure all the paperwork is in order regardless of where you’re buying.
-That includes registration details, and checking the VIN number.
+This is important if buying privately in particular, but you need to ensure all the paperwork is in order regardless of where you’re buying.
+That includes registration papers and checking the VIN.

-- Cosmetically the car shouldn’t have any large chips or dents in the paintwork or the bumper and other panels should all be in place and solid.
+- Cosmetically, the exterior shouldn’t have any large chips or dents in the paintwork, or the bumper, and other panels should all be in place and solid.
 If you find any marks, it could be worth using it as a bargaining chip when negotiating the price.

-- Tyres need to have plenty of tread left on them – ideally 5mm or more and it should be even across all four tyres.
+- Tyres need to have plenty of tread left on them.
+Ideally, 5mm or more, and it should be even across all four tyres.
 Don’t forget to check the spare tyre as well.
 Make sure you familiarise yourself with what is and isn’t legal when it comes to tread on tyres.

-- For the most part, the inside of a car will be cosmetic, but you want to make sure the car has been looked after.
+- For the most part, the inside of a car is purely for comfort and looks, but you want to make sure the vehicle has been looked after.

 - If a car has been well maintained both inside and out, it’s a fairly good indication of the type of owner.

-- Don’t forget to get the PIN for the stereo.
+- Don’t forget to get the PIN for the stereo if there is one.

-- When the car is started and when driving, listen for any strange sounds.
+- When you start the engine and when driving, listen for any strange sounds.
 If you see leaks or smoke, this is a warning sign.

-- See how the car responds when you accelerate, particularly up a hill and keep an eye out for any things that seem unusual.
+- See how the car responds when you accelerate, particularly up a hill and keep an eye out for anything that seems unusual.

 - Warning lights on the dashboard shouldn’t be turning on and off.

-If you are looking at purchasing a used car and you have had a poor credit history, or no credit history, Finance One may be able to help.
+If you are looking at purchasing a used car and you have a poor credit history, or no credit history, Finance One may be able to help.
 Finance One can help with providing finance for cars purchased from dealership sales, private sales and auction sales*.
-Get in touch with our friendly team today.

 *Normal lending criteria, fees and charges apply.